jasonmccreary/blog-posts/2010-02-08-no_flash_support_for_iphone_os.md

 ---
-title: 'An Active Choice: No Flash Support for iPhone, iPad'
+title: "An Active Choice: No Flash Support for iPhone, iPad"
+heading: "An Active Choice: No Flash Support for iPhone, iPad"
 author: Jason McCreary
-excerpt: >
+excerpt: "I constantly see headlines for articles that just whine about the lack of Flash support on the iPhone OS.
+This is my believe as to why Flash is not supported in the iPhone OS."
-  I constantly see headlines for articles that just whine about the lack of Flash support on the iPhone OS.
-This is my believe as to why Flash is not supported in the iPhone OS.
+subheading: "I constantly see headlines for articles that just whine about the lack of Flash support on the iPhone OS.
+This is my believe as to why Flash is not supported in the iPhone OS."
 layout: post
 comments: true
 permalink: /2010/02/no_flash_support_for_iphone_os/